Twilight Zone: The Movie: Helicopter accident

-During the filming of the "Time Out” segment directed by Landis on July 23, 1982, at 2:20 a.m., actor Vic Morrow and child actors Myca Dinh Le (age 7) and Renee Shin-Yi Chen (age 6) died in an accident involving a Bell UH-1 helicopter being used on the set.
+During the filming of the "Time Out" segment directed by Landis on July 23, 1982, at 2:20 a.m., actor Vic Morrow and child actors Myca Dinh Le (age 7) and Renee Shin-Yi Chen (age 6) died in an accident involving a Bell UH-1 helicopter being used on the set.
 The two child actors were hired in violation of California law, which prohibits child actors from working at night or in proximity to explosions, and requires the presence of a teacher or social worker.
 During the subsequent trial, Landis denied culpability for the accident, but admitted that their hiring was "wrong".

-Producer and co-director Steven Spielberg was so disgusted by Landis's handling of the situation, he ended their friendship and publicly called for the end of the New Hollywood Era, where directors had almost complete control over film.
+Producer and co-director Steven Spielberg was so disgusted by Landis' handling of the situation, he ended their friendship and publicly called for the end of the New Hollywood Era, where directors had almost complete control over film.
 When approached by the press about the accident, he stated, "No movie is worth dying for.
 I think people are standing up much more now, than ever before, to producers and directors who ask too much.
 If something isn't safe, it's the right and responsibility of every actor or crew member to yell, 'Cut!'"
 Co-director George Miller was so repulsed by the entire scenario, he abandoned post-production of his segment without announcement, leaving Joe Dante to supervise editing.

-The scenes involving the child actors were not in Landis's original draft for the segment.
-After Warner Brothers executives Lucy Fisher and Terry Semel objected that the central character of the segment was too unsympathetic, Landis came up with the idea of Morrow's character, Bill Connor, redeeming himself by rescuing two Vietnamese orphans.
+The scenes involving the child actors were not in Landis' original draft for the segment.
+After Warner Bros. executives Lucy Fisher and Terry Semel objected that the central character of the segment was too unsympathetic, Landis came up with the idea of Morrow's character, Bill Connor, redeeming himself by rescuing two Vietnamese orphans.
 In the scene that served as the revised ending, Bill was to have traveled back through time again and stumbled into a deserted Vietnamese village where he finds two young Vietnamese children left behind when a U.S. Army helicopter appears and begins shooting at them.
 Morrow was to take both children under his arms and escape out of the village as the hovering helicopter destroyed the village with multiple explosions.
-The helicopter pilot had trouble navigating through the fireballs created by pyrotechnic effects for the sequence.
+The helicopter pilot Dorcey Wingo had trouble navigating through the fireballs created by pyrotechnic effects for the sequence.
 A technician on the ground did not know this and detonated two of the pyrotechnic charges close together.
-The two explosions caused the low-flying helicopter to spin out of control and crash land on top of Morrow and the two children as they were crossing a small pond away from the village mock-up.
+The two explosions hit the helicopter's tail rotor and destroyed it, which caused the low-flying helicopter to spin out of control and crash-land on top of Morrow, Le and Chen as they were crossing a small pond away from the village mock-up.
 All three were killed instantly; Morrow and Le were decapitated by the helicopter's rotor blades, while Chen was crushed to death by one of the struts.

 In October 1984, the National Transportation Safety Board (NTSB) issued its report on the accident: